adonisjs/v5-docs/content/guides/digging-deeper/helpers.md

 ### isDecimal
 Find if the given value has a decimal.
 The value can be a string or a number.
 The number values are casted to a string by calling the `toString()` method on the value itself.

-The string conversion is performed to test the value against a regex since there is no way to find a decimal value in Javascript natively.
+The string conversion is performed to test the value against a regex since there is no way to find a decimal value in JavaScript natively.

 ```ts
 import { types } from '@ioc:Adonis/Core/Helpers'